 Such movies still get made.
 Just browse VOD outlets like Vudu for proof of that.
-However, now Netflix is making (or acquiring) them, too, forging ahead with a dual identity as both the home of trailblazing TV and dumping ground for a lot of shitty movies.
-As a result, that “Netflix Original” label is starting to carry two different meanings, yet we’re still operating under the same straight-to-video principle here.
+However, now Netflix is making (or acquiring) them, too, forging ahead with a dual identity as both the home of trailblazing TV and dumping ground for a lot of schlocky movies.
+As a result, that “Netflix Original” label is starting to carry two different meanings, but we’re still operating under the same straight-to-video principle here.

-Good movies (Mudbound, Okja, Beasts of No Nation, Gerald’s Game, The Incredible Jessica James), bad movies (Bright, The Polka King, Little Evil, Death Note, Open House, Fun Mom Dinner, The Cloverfield Paradox, some terrible-sounding sci-fi movie starring Lizzy Caplan and Michael Pena), in-between movies (War Machine, First They Killed My Father, Our Souls at Night, Whatever Happened to Monday?, 1922, Before I Wake, Girlfriend’s Day)….whatever.
+Good movies (Mudbound, Okja, Beasts of No Nation, Gerald’s Game, The Incredible Jessica James), bad movies (Bright, The Polka King, Little Evil, Death Note, Open House, Fun Mom Dinner, The Cloverfield Paradox, some schlocky sci-fi movie starring Lizzy Caplan and Michael Pena), in-between movies (War Machine, First They Killed My Father, Our Souls at Night, Whatever Happened to Monday?, 1922, Before I Wake, Girlfriend’s Day)….whatever.
 It’s all just content to Netflix.
 They know Disney is coming for them hard and other studios are pulling their content once deals expire.
 So, they have to stock up to the point that at least half of the content on the service is a Netflix Original.

+And Sarandos seems to walk a fine line between courting the taste-makers when their embrace will benefit him and spinning a “see, this is how out of touch critics clearly are” narrative when they reject him.
 For example, when Bright was blasted by critics he told reporters, “The way we look at it is [that] people are watching this movie and loving it and that is the measure of success.
 If critics get behind it or don’t, that’s a select group of social media influencers talking to a select audience.”